ChrooXD/ow2-gradient-chat/README.md

-# OW2 Chat Gradient Text Generator
+# OW2 Icon & Gradient Generator

 A web application for generating gradient text and adding icon codes for Overwatch 2 chat.